-If JagBASIC was ordered factory-installed on the JAGUAR terminal, you do not need to install it.
-If you purchased JagBASIC as an upgrade kit, you must install a JagBASIC IC on the JAGUAR Controller Board.
+If JagBASIC was ordered factory-installed on the JAGUAR terminal or you purchased a JAGXTREME terminal which includes JagBASIC as a standard component, you do not need to install it.
+If you purchased it as an upgrade kit, you must install a JagBASIC IC on the JAGUAR Controller Board.
 The Controller PCB software version must be revision "G" or later to use JagBASIC.
 If not, new software must be flashed into the JAGUAR terminal.
-Many of the JagBASIC programming features described in this manual are only available with software revision "M" or later.
+Many of the JagBASIC programming features in this manual are available with software revision "M" or later.
 A few are available only with Revision "T".

-Factory Installed JagBASIC
+Factory-Installed JagBASIC